 Each student will be tested on their retention, understanding, and ability to grasp key concepts within the course.
 Three exams will be given throughout the semester.
-Each exam is worth 30% of the final grade.
+Exam 1 and Exam 2 are each worth 25 points, and Exam 3 is worth 30 points.
 Material from class lectures and assigned readings will be used as possible test questions.
 In total, there will be approximately 60 questions on each exam.

 All exams will be administered through Blackboard and will require the use of the Respondus Lockdown Browser (you will need to install the application on your desktop or laptop - a link will be provided on Blackboard to download this application in addition to e-mail reminders).
-Exams will be available for 48 hours, ending at 11:59pm the day it is due.
+Exams will be available for 8 hours, beginning at 9:00am on the day of the scheduled exam and ending at 5:00pm on the same day.
 We will not meet in class on scheduled exam days.
 You will take the exam on your personal laptop, desktop, university library desktop, or somewhere where you can find privacy to complete the exam.
+Eight hours provides plenty of time for students to take the exam, and students can also take the exam during class time (please plan accordingly!).
 Exams are only available for the length of the class (80 minutes).
 Once you begin the exam, you will be allowed 80 minutes to complete the exam.
 In other words, you cannot answer a few questions and then return to taking the exam 3 hours later because you only have 80 minutes to complete the entirety of the exam from the moment you start.
-It is also important that students complete the exam well before the 11:59pm submission deadline.
-For instance, you cannot start the exam at 11:50pm on the night the exam is due because you will not have time to complete the exam (e.g., you would only have 10 minutes until the exam is no longer available).
+It is also important that students complete the exam well before the 5:00pm submission deadline.
+For instance, you cannot start the exam at 4:50pm on the day the exam is due because you will not have time to complete the exam (e.g., you would only have 10 minutes until the exam is no longer available).